 Leaving a Gift in Your Will

-Having been an active supporter of UNICEF for decades, Marian knew that she wanted to leave a donation to the charity in her will.
+Having been an active supporter of UNICEF for decades, Marian knew that she wanted to leave a gift to the charity in her will.
 After discussing her decision with family, Marian knew she was doing the right thing.

 “My family and friends were all very supportive of my decision.
 They know that there are very vulnerable people throughout the world and that we should do all we can to help them.
 They fully agree with my decision to leave a donation”.